A Scrooge McDuck Theory of Wealth Dynamics - Draft

 Rational Bubbles and Productivity Shocks: Theoretical Insights for Ecological Transition

 This paper investigates how negative productivity shocks influence the valuation of rational bubbles within an OLG framework.
-Two channels are identified: i) a productivity decline reduces output, potentially lowering savings and bubble demand, and ii) by decreasing the rate of return, it reduces bubble growth rate, enabling a higher valuation.
-Overall, a negative productivity shock will lead to a lower bubble valuation when the substitution effect dominates the income effect in agents' saving decisions.
-This framework is applied to ecological transition policies, which constraints production and acts as negative productivity shocks.
-The potential decline in rational bubble valuation following their announcement is referred to as a stranded rational bubble.
-As in the stranded assets literature, this setting reveals a trade-off between implementing a fast transition and minimizing the extent of stranded bubbles.
+Two channels are identified.
+First, a drop in productivity reduces output, potentially lowering savings and bubble demand.
+Second, by decreasing the rate of return, it reduces the bubble growth rate, enabling a higher valuation.
+Overall, a negative productivity shock leads to a lower bubble valuation when the substitution effect dominates the income effect in agents' saving decisions.
+This framework is applied to ecological transition policies.
+By constraining production, such policies act as negative productivity shock and can thus induce a decline in the valuation of rational bubbles.
+A trade-off then arises between implementing a fast transition and minimizing the extent of this decline.